paulosimao/XEmitter/README.md

 # XEmitter
 Event Emitter w some bonuses

 This is a replacement for standard EventEmitter, allows usage of Regex.
-Except for this, it behaves the same way the standard Event Emiiter, please see below:
+Except for this, it behaves the same way the standard Event Emitter, please see below:

     it('Should Run On Regex', function (done) {
         var e    = new XEmitter();